Quantum Phase Estimation (QPE) for Solving Molecular Energies

 While this naive QPE results in a shallower circuit, compared to taking repetitions according to the theoretical bounds (due to smaller values of repetitions), it is unclear whether it keeps the same operator error per phase bit.

 In practice, the bounds given in the literature are quite loose.
-In this tutorial we thus take a more experimental approach.
-We assume that the scaling of the bound with the evolution time \(t\) is similar to Eq.
-(1), but take a smaller prefactor.
+This tutorial therefore takes a more experimental approach, assuming that the scaling of the bound with the evolution time \(t\) is similar to Eq.
+(1), but taking a smaller prefactor.

 experimental_r0 = 0.05